mariocq/SFFilm-Location/README.md

 ## Client Introduction:
-This is a single page app, using HTML5 and ccs3.
-Use the python server's RESTful api to query films, directors, actors, companies and other information, and use Google Maps to display query results.
+The client app provides an UI which is based on HTML5 and css3.
+It calls the python server's RESTful api to query films, directors, actors, companies and other information, and the queried results are displayed in Google Maps.

 The client is available at: [client demo host on Aliyun](http://www.huicap.com/sfmovie/index.html)
 ### Plugins used by the client